Introduction

 What Does It Mean to Be Revoked?

-A revoked account refers to the removal of a user’s verification status due to serious violations of marketplace standards.
-This impacts the user’s ability to operate on the Super Dispatch Loadboard.
+A revoked account means that a user’s verification status has been removed due to confirmed violations of Super Dispatch marketplace standards.
+Revocation directly impacts how an account can interact with the Super Loadboard.

-- Revoked Shippers can no longer post or send load offers on the Super Loadboard.
+- Revoked shippers can no longer post loads or send load offers on the Super Loadboard.

 Why Are Accounts Revoked?